davidus27/poker-game/README.md

 * [License](#License)

 ## Introduction
 Simple Poker game you can play in terminal or cmd prompt.

 ## Installation
+Program is written ins Python 3.x.
-Here is the easy process to download and play the game You need to clone the repo
+Here is the easy process to download and play the game

 ``
 $git clone https://github.com/davidus27/pokerGame

-$cd pokerGame
+$cd pokerGame/game

-$python3 game/main.py
+$python3 main.py
 ``

 # Linux
 For easier playing in terminal you just need to give the script permissions to execute:
 ``
 $cd pokerGame
 $chmod +x game/main.py
 ``
-now you can create alias in your .bashrc file
+now you can create alias in your __.bashrc__ file

 ``
 alias name='path-to-the-program/pokerGame/game/main.py'